misasa/MedusaRClient/README.md

-# R package -- MedusaRClient
+# r package -- MedusaRClient

 A series of R interfaces to Medusa